mgyura/pyd-smugmug_slider/readme.txt

 4. Change the setting to fit your needs.
 5. Create or edit a page/post and use the add media > SmugMug tab to select your gallery.

+== Screenshots ==

+1. **Responsive Slider** - SmugMug Responsive Slider can be put on any page or post with the shortcode generator.
+It will resize the gallery to fit your screen size.
+2. **Thumbnail Gallery** - In addition to the slider, a thumbnail gallery can be placed on a page or a post.
+3. **Settings Screen** - The settings allow you to filter the galleries by category as well as set some default parameters for the slider.
+4. **Shortcode Generator** - No need to remember the shortcode.
+Just select the SmugMug options tab in the upload/insert media area and select your options.

+== Frequently Asked Questions ==

+= Do I need a SmugMug account? =

+Yes.
+This plugin pulls in from the photos you upload to your SMugMug account.

+= Will this work with another photo service =

+No.  There are many great plugins that work with other photo services.
+Our aim is to give SmugMug photo users a way to tie in their favorite photos to WordPress

 == Changelog ==

 = 1.01 =
 * Initial release

+== Upgrade Notice ==

+= 1.01 =
+First tested release.